ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 # returns version, checks if there's a newer version of conduit, plugin versions, etc.
 ```

-### Conduit version
+### `conduit version`

-- This will return the existing Conduit version.
+This will return the existing Conduit version.

-- It requires having Conduit previously running.
+It requires having Conduit previously running.

 #### `--help`